K3res/eXelion/README.md

                         Use custom XML file with XXE payload

 Special options:
-  -cr, --crawlex        search on the website for XML -crv, --crawlexverbose
+  -cr, --crawlex        search on the website for XML interaction -crv, --crawlexverbose
                         display all crawled URLs, even if no XML was found -t, --time            give the finish time back